kekedezha/a-mini-pipeline/README.md

 Christian Dezha
 AI + Full Stack Engineer — Charlotte, NC

-Built this project as a hands-on exploration of A2 Analytics’ approach to scalable, AI-powered SEO systems.
+Built this project as a hands-on exploration of A* Analytics’ approach to scalable, AI-powered SEO systems.